-EHTTA's 4th European Thermal Heritage Day, hosted by Wiesbaden will take place on the 21st October online at 10.00h CET from the Christian Zais Saal, Kurhaus Wiesbaden.
-The first of a series of annual events on the "Therapeutic Landscape", this first event is on the subject of "Thermal Urbanism".
+EHTTA's 4th European Thermal Heritage Day, hosted by Wiesbaden took place on the 21st October online from the Christian Zais Saal, Kurhaus Wiesbaden.
+The first of a series of annual events on the "Therapeutic Landscape", this first event was on the subject of "Thermal Urbanism".

 Therapeutic Landscapes: "Thermal Urbanism”

 Dr. Oliver Franz, Mayor of Wiesbaden

 José Manuel Baltar Blanco, EHTTA President